 (Other citrus — oranges, tangerines, grapefruit — should not be fertilized now.
 They should have had their final application in the spring.)

 Fertilizing instructions can be complicated.
 It depends on the size of your tree and the amount of nitrogen (N) in your fertilizer.
-To determine exactly how much fertilizer your trees need, see the University of Arizona’s Citrus Fertilization Chart for Arizona.
+To determine exactly how much fertilizer your trees need, use the University of Arizona’s handy online Citrus Fertilizer Calculator.

 If your tree is one or two years old, there is no need to fertilize yet.